orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/FunctorImageFilter.rst

     myFilter->SetInput(image);

-Of course, your input types must match the types deducted from the operator(), free function or lambda!
+Of course, input types must match the types deducted from the operator(), free function or lambda!

 Accessing the function
 ~~~~~~~~~~~~~~~~~~~~~~